danielroe/roe.dev/content/blog/virtuous-circle.md

 tags:
   - ai
   - life
-description: ""
+  - open source
+description: "The virtuous circle is the most powerful pattern in developer tooling.
+And it's the myth of the 10x developer that makes it hard to see."
 ---

-I'd like to talk about the Virtuous Circle and how it's made https://npmx.dev possible.

-I think a virtuous circle the most powerful pattern when working on developer tooling, and indeed for any kind of progressive development.
+The virtuous circle is the most powerful pattern in developer tooling.
+And it's the myth of the 10x developer that makes it hard to see.

-It's important that we talk about it, because there's a very popular (but poisonous) myth out there.
-That myth is the myth of the 10x developer.
+I've been thinking about this a lot recently, because of [npmx](https://npmx.dev).

 ## The 10x developer